 \section{Finite variable logics and pebble games}

-We assume the reader is familiar with the basics of first-order logic \FOL.
-We almost exclusively consider first-order logic over finite graphs, which we view as finite relational structures with one binary relation, and in a few places over other finite relational structures.
+We assume the reader to be familiar with the basics of first-order logic \FOL.
+We almost exclusively consider first-order logic over finite graphs, which we view as finite relational structures with one binary relation.
 We assume graphs to be undirected and loop-free.
 For every positive integer $k$, we let $\LL^k$ be the fragment of $\FOL$ consisting of all formulae that contain at most $k$ distinct variables.

 We write $\str{A}\equiv_\LL^k \str{B}$ to denote that two structures $\str{A},\str{B}$ are \emph{$\LL^k$-equivalent}, that is, satisfy the same $\LL^k$-sentences. $\LL^k$-equivalence can be characterised in terms of the \emph{$k$-pebble game}, played by two players on a pair $\str{A},\str{B}$ of structures.
 A \emph{play} of the game consists of a (possibly infinite) sequence of \emph{rounds}.
 In each round, player \PI\ picks up one of his pebbles and places it on an element of one of the structures $\str{A},\str{B}$.
 Player \PII\ answers by picking up her pebble with the same label and placing it on an element of the other structure.